-There’s a disconnect between my one-night stands and the girls I actually date.
-I tend to date sweet girl-next-door types but have sex with naughty girls who nobody in their right mind would ever take home to Mom.
+There’s a disconnect between my one-night stands and the guys I actually date.
+I tend to date sweet guy-next-door types but have sex with naughty guys who nobody in their right mind would ever take home to Mom.

-The truth of it is that good girls just don’t turn me on.
+The truth of it is that good guys just don’t turn me on.
 At all.
-I try to turn my carnal desires toward them, but end up having to make up excuses.
-I’ve gone directly from one of these dates to one of my dependable bad girl booty calls, where I find no trouble diving right in, so to speak.
+I try to turn my carnal desires toward them, but end up inventing excuses.
+I’ve gone directly from one of these dates to one of my dependable bad boy booty calls, where I find no trouble diving right in, so to speak.

-I want to settle down with the perfect woman with the perfect life – kids, white picket fence, the whole nine.
-I’m not going to land that girl if I can’t picture her as the object of my desires.
+I want to settle down with the perfect man with the perfect life – kids, white picket fence, the whole nine.
+I’m not going to land that guy if I can’t picture him as the object of my desires.
 What can I do?

 The MW Complex centers on the juxtaposition of emotional attraction to Nice (“Madonna,” as in the Virgin Mary) but sexual attraction to Naughty (“Whore”).
-For those with the Complex, these attractions are mutually exclusive, so hitting the jackpot of an angel in the streets and a freak in the sheets doesn't work for them.
+For those with the Complex, these attractions are mutually exclusive.

-It’s said that people like you might feel guilty for having super dirty thoughts about someone they otherwise hold in such high regard.
-Whatever the cause, you’re not the first to want an upstanding wife in the streets and a ravenous slut in the sheets.
+It’s said that some people feel guilty for having super dirty thoughts about someone they otherwise hold in such high regard.
+You’re not the first to want an upstanding spouse in the streets and a ravenous slut in the sheets.

 The day you stop glorifying either of those impossible standards is the day you take a step toward seeing the naughty and nice in every potential relationship.

 I can make sweet, sweet love to my man like some John Legend song wants me to, but when we hit the go-go bar, my inner animal comes out.
 I want to play rough with my favorite stripper in the VIP room and toss him aside like a used dinner napkin.

 Should I worry about my different sexual sides?